Phokeng Motsoasele Dailey

 B.Sc., Education, Ohio Dominican University

 Dr. Dailey is an assistant professor of communication at Ohio Wesleyan University.
 She is originally from Lesotho, a small country entirely land-locked by South Africa.
-Her program of research covers issues pertaining to health disparities among immigrant and refugee populations in the areas of sexually transmitted infection (STI), cancer prevention and cancer treatment decision-making.
+Her program of research covers issues pertaining to health disparities among immigrant, refugee, and other minoritized populations in the areas of sexually transmitted infection (STI), cancer prevention and cancer treatment decision-making.
 Her work has primarily been focused on assessing the role of culture, identity and social norms in health decision-making.

 Prior to making the decision to enter the academy, Dr. Dailey worked in visual merchandising, creative branding, marketing and PR.
 She has technical experience with copywriting, and the use of emerging technologies in creative messaging and/or corporate branding.

 DAILEY, P. M. (IN PRESS).
 TV’s Black women medical professionals: Sapphires & mammies with a stethoscope.
 In L.T.
 Brackett (Ed) Working While Black: Essays on Television Portrayals of African American Professionals.
 McFarland Press.

 Palmer-Wackerly, A. L., DAILEY, P. M., Krok-Schoen, J. L., Rhodes, N., & Krieger, J. L. (2017).
 Patient perceptions of illness identity in cancer clinical trial decision-making.
 Health Communication.
 Prepublished online June 16, 2017. doi: 10.1080/10410236.2017.1331189

 Holt, L. F., Hovick, S. R., Fete, E., & DAILEY, P.M.
 (2017).
 Taking a closer look at the factors that influence ethnic identity.
 Communication Studies, 68(2), 227-241. doi: 10.1080/10510974.2017.1303620